action-hong/wakatime-sync/README.md

 ## How can I use this data

-You can use this data in Wakatime Dashboard(http://wakatime.chenhuichao.com).
+You can use this data in Wakatime Dashboard(http://wakatime.chenhuichao.com) or (http://toy.kkopite.cn/wakatime/).

 You input the Gist ID, then you can see the report.